rmtew/incursion-roguelike/README.md

 Support the development
 -----------------------

 Want to support development?
 Want to encourage work on certain aspects?
 Offer me money if you really want, this is not a project I work on these days.
 Or chip in and help out with pull requests!
+Or fork it and release something it with a name that does not confuse your builds with this project.

 Links
 -----